CMSgov/redhat-enterprise-linux-8-stig-baseline/README.md

 [Full exec options](https://docs.chef.io/inspec/cli/#options-3)

+### Running controls by tag

+TODO

 # Using Heimdall for Viewing Test Results and Exporting for Checklist and eMASS

 The JSON results output file can be loaded into **[Heimdall](https://heimdall-lite.mitre.org/)** for a user-interactive, graphical view of the profile scan results.
-Heimdall-Lite is a `browser only` viewer that allows you to easily view your results directly and locally rendered in your browser.
+Heimdall-Lite is a browser only viewer that allows you to easily view your results directly and locally rendered in your browser.

-It can also **_export your results into a DISA Checklist (CKL) file_** for easily upload into eMass using the `Heimdall Export` function.
+It can also **_export your results into a DISA Checklist (CKL) file_** using the `Heimdall Export` function, for easily upload into eMASS.

-Depending on your enviroment, you can also use the [SAF CLI](https://saf-cli.mitre.org) to run a local docker instance of heimdall-lite via the `saf view:heimdall` command.
+Depending on your enviroment, you can also use the [SAF CLI](https://saf-cli.mitre.org) pipeline utility tool to run a local Docker instance of heimdall-lite via the `saf view:heimdall` command.

-The JSON results file may also be loaded into a **[full Heimdall Server](https://github.com/mitre/heimdall2)**, allowing for additional functionality such as to store and compare multiple profile runs.
+The JSON results file may also be loaded into a **[full Heimdall Server](https://github.com/mitre/heimdall2)**, allowing for additional functionality such as storing, aggregating and comparing multiple profile runs.

-You can deploy your own instances of Heimdall-Lite or Heimdall Server easily via docker, kurbernetes, or the installation packages.
+You can deploy your own instances of Heimdall Lite or Heimdall Server easily via Docker, onto Kurbernetes, or using the installation packages.

 ## Organization of the Repository

 ### `main` and `development` branch

-The `main` and or `development` branch contains the most recent code for the profile.
-It may include bugs and is typically aligned with the latest patch release for the profile. ***The main branch is not meant for real scanning or production systems***
+The `main` branch contains the most recent code for the profile.
+It may include bugs and is typically aligned with the latest patch release for the profile. ***The main branch is not meant for real scanning or production systems***.

 This branch is primarily used for development and testing workflows for the various testing targets.